Chaitalykundu/Web-Development/02-CSS/01-Basic/22-Float-&-Clear/Theory/clear.md

+# Overview

+- Definition and Usage
+- Note
+- Syntax
+- Example
+- Specification
+- Property Values

+&nbsp;

+&nbsp;

+# Chapter Summary

+- The `clear` property specifies what should happen with the element that is next to a floating element.

+&nbsp;

+&nbsp;

 # Properties

 | Value | Description                                                                       | Default value |
 | ----- | --------------------------------------------------------------------------------- | ------------- |
 | clear | specifies what should happen with the element that is next to a floating element. | none          |

+&nbsp;

 &nbsp;